 Establishment of supervisory response programs to address potential risks posed by new consumer products.

-Revise the FDIC’s system for identifying, reviewing and addressing potentially harmful or illegal practices associated with evolving consumer products.
+Proactively identify and respond to harmful or illegal practices associated with evolving consumer products.

 Support for expanded foreclosure prevention efforts for consumers at risk of foreclosure (in partnership with NeighborWorks® America and other organizations).